Xatunix/mlb-led-scoreboard/README.md

+# Implementation Notes
+- I do not have the expertise to advice on how to "install" this code.
+If you wish to use it, I recommend installing the scoreboard code using the primary repository, ensuring the scoreboard works with the base code, and then "adding" my custom files over the default ones
+- Files I changed can be identified by their association with a commit saying "Add files via upload"
+- My config files include an extra config value I added for additional news feeds (joeblogs).
+This will instantly break the scoreboard unless the relevant files implementing that are also added.
+This also means if those files implementing the extra config are added, but you try to use a standard config file, the scoreboard will not work.
+I will try to fix this in the future.
+- My coordinates files include extra values that will be ignored by the standard scoreboard.
+Other than that, they should be usable with the base code.
+There will be wonkiness with the innings indicator.

+GIFs (see README in "animtations" folder for more info
+- "Make" the led-image-viewer gif playing utility
+   - cd rpi-rgb-led-matrix directory
+   - sudo apt-get update
+   - sudo apt-get install libgraphicsmagick++-dev libwebp-dev -y
+   - cd utils
+   - make led-image-viewer
+- Move the "animation" folder into your "home" directory
+- Edit the "home" file path in renderers/game/gamep.py for gifs in antimation_gif function to match your home directory name

-# mlb-led-scoreboard-Xatunix changes
+# Xatunix changes
 News:
+- Changed news fetching to 15 minute intervals
+- Changed max number of stories to 7 per feed
+- Added today's date permanently to news screen
-- Added to Joe Posnanski's Blog https://joeblogs.joeposnanski.com/ (and related configuration in .config file)
+- Added Joe Posnanski's Blog https://joeblogs.joeposnanski.com/ (and related configuration in .config files)
+- Added The Athletic MLB News (attached to MLB Trade Rumors configuration in .config file)
-- Added ALL team MLBTR news to display before specific team news (does not play with current values in .config file)
+- Added ALL team MLBTR news to display before specific team news (attached to MLB Trade Rumors configuration in .config file)
-- Modified some weather icons for baseballishness
+- Modified some weather icons for baseballishness (Sun and Moon)
-- Added a light boarder effect that shines the edges of the board (cycles on approximately every 5 minutes, then stays off for 10)
+- Coded but commented out: Added a light boarder effect that shines the edges of the board, different per day (cycles on approximately every 5 minutes, then stays off for 10)

 Standings:
 - Modified colors for readability
-   Usied bottom line of board (currently filled with background color) to indicate current standings being shown (Color on Left side = West, Middle = Central, Right = East, Dotted line = WC)
+-  Used bottom line of board (currently filled with background color) to indicate current standings being shown (AL = Left Half, NL = Right half, Color on Left side = West, Middle = Central, Right = East, Dotted line = WC)

-Game Display (background files):
+Game Display (background files data/plays.py, data/game.py):
+- Changed game refresh from default of 10 to 7 (found this increased play outputs)
 - Added play results for outs: Popout, Lineout, Flyout
+- Added play results for Stolen Bases, Hit Batters, and others
+- Added play results for Home Runs with multiple runners (unconfirmed if working)
 - Added distinction for hits that result in RBIs: Single_RBI, Double_RBI, Triple_RBI
-- Added Stolen Base
-- Changed many play names/abbreviations to work with my new layout
+- Changed many play names/abbreviations to work with my layout
-- Changed many pitch type names/abbreviations to work with my new layout
+- Changed many pitch type names/abbreviations to work with my layout
 - Created an /animations folder where .gif animations for many plays exist (triggered using matrix gif playing utility which must be installed)

 Game Display: